Angel Reese Is The Face Of Reebok’s New Apparel Collection ‘Not Made To Be Subtle’ And The Pieces Are Popping

-“I love using fashion as a vehicle for creativity and expression in everything I do,” said the Bayou Barbie.
+“I love using fashion as a vehicle for creativity and expression in everything I do,” said the Bayou Barbie in a press release sent to HelloBeautiful.
 “The Not Made to Be Subtle collection lets me do just that – with bright, bold colors and unique designs I can express myself, tackle an intense workout, and show up with style every day in confidence.”

 To learn more, click here.